divya7gupta/JS-Assignment/README.md

 ## Question 3: Mirror Corridor
 Logic:
-Try values of X from 0 to 100000
+Try values of X from 0 to 100000,
-Check if N + X is palindrome
+Check if N + X is palindrome,
-Check if divisible by K
+Check if divisible by K then
 Print smallest X

 Complexity: